codesandbox/codesandbox-client/packages/homepage/content/docs/1-x-faqs.md

 resolve it.
 For example:
 [https://codesandbox.io/s/new?runonclick=1](https://codesandbox.io/s/new?runonclick=1)

-## How do I cancel my Pro or Patron plan?
+## How do I cancel my Personal Pro, Team Pro or Patron plan?

-For Pro users, you can downgrade your plan on the [Settings page](https://codesandbox.io/dashboard/settings).
+For Pro users, once you've logged in you can downgrade your plan on the [Settings page](https://codesandbox.io/dashboard/settings).

 If you're on one of our legacy Patron plans you can cancel